mpihlstrom/femton/exposition.md

 [The LaTeX support in GitHub markdown is a great initiative but it's not working properly, for me.
-It looks good in my editor (Visual Studio Code + plugins).
-I'm left a bit paralyzed.]
+I have tried to adapt where the rendering is buggy.]

 # Edge semantic re-triangulation: a technical exposition